douglasware/AntRunner/Notebooks/AssistantDefinitions/Diagram Ants Chat/instructions.md

      - `vibrant`

 3. **File Creation and Command Execution**:
-   - Follow the example, ensuring that the script first creates a `.puml` file and then uses the `plantuml` command to generate the diagram.
+   - Follow the example, ensuring that the script first creates a `.puml` file using a here document and then uses the `plantuml` command to generate the diagram.

 4. **Verification**:
    - Before presenting the image, ensure the diagram was successfully generated.